Jkim55/hello-world/README.md

 # hello-world
 Trying out GitHub Guide

-I'm Ji- full stack developer in training.
+I'm Ji- full stack developement student.
 This here is a practice exercise in using GitHub per the Guide shown on https://guides.github.com/activities/hello-world/.